mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/hdfs/index.md

     unzip -d mnist/ mnist.zip
     ```

-2. List files in the target HDFS directory and remove it if it is not empty.
+1. List the files in the target HDFS directory and remove it if it is not empty.

     ```bash
     hdfs dfs -ls -R mnist/ && hdfs dfs -rm -R mnist/
     ```

-3. Generate sample data and save to HDFS.
+1. Generate sample data and save to HDFS.

     ```bash
     spark-submit \